TrashF/php-veikkaus-api/README.md

 `Veikkaus::getInstance()->getLottoRound();`

 See `scripts` directory for more usage hints.
-Currently Lotto and Multiscore (Moniveto) are somewhat implemented, basic support for other games is rather trivial to add by changing game name according to list given in https://github.com/VeikkausOy/sport-games-robot.
+Current features:
+- Querying for Lotto rounds
+- Basic support for sport games described in Veikkaus API examples at https://github.com/VeikkausOy/sport-games-robot
+- Logging in and querying for user balance